Magalii/AIF360/README.md

 This git branch contains the experiments presented in the paper "Exploration of potential new benchmark for fairness evaluation in Europe" presented at EWAF 2024 by Magali Legast, Yasaman Yousefi, Lisa Koutsoviti Koumeri and Axel Legay.

-The code for the experiment can be found in the folder [....].
+The code for the experiment can be found in the folder 'datasetCompExperiment'.
-The other folder and files have been forked from the original [...] repository.
+The other folder and files have been forked from the original AIF360 repository.

 See the 3rd edition of the European Workshop on Algorithm Fairness : https://2024.ewaf.org/